 - Necromancy is a kind of evocation, and Daniel Ogden’s Greek and Roman Necromancy shows us how it was done in the good ol’ days.

-Apropos of the computer as a medium for spirit communication, I recommend Siegfried Zielinski’s Deep Time of the Media: Toward an Archaeology of Hearing and Seeing by Technical Means, and John Durham Peters’ Speaking into the Air: A History of the Idea of Communication.
+Apropos of the computer as a medium for spirit communication, I recommend Siegfried Zielinski’s Deep Time of the Media: Toward an Archaeology of Hearing and Seeing by Technical Means, John Durham Peters’ Speaking into the Air: A History of the Idea of Communication, and Jeffrey Sconce’s Haunted Media: Electronic Presence from Telegraphy to Television.
 Apropos of the hidden lives of computers, see Ian Bogost’s Alien Phenomenology: Or What It’s Like to Be a Thing, Graham Harman’s Object-Oriented Ontology: A New Theory of Everything, and Timothy Morton’s Being Ecological.